 Assistant U.S. Attorney Jason Turner signed off on the agreement Thursday.
 The U.S. Attorney’s Office for Vermont declined to comment Friday.

-Sessions, who presides over the case, has been here before.
-He also presided over the last death penalty case to go to trial in federal court in Vermont, when Donald Fell was sentenced to death in 2006 on carjacking and murder charges.
-That conviction was later overturned because of juror misconduct.
-Fell’s case resolved in 2018 with a plea deal resulting in life in prison without the possibility of release.
-No execution, in the end.
+Sessions has been in this position before.
+He presided over the last federal capital case to go to trial in Vermont, when Donald Fell was convicted in 2006 on charges of carjacking and murder and sentenced to death.
+That conviction didn’t hold.
+It was overturned due to juror misconduct, and Fell’s case eventually resolved in 2018 with a plea to life without parole.

 Written by